merrilledmonds/GameLoop/README.md

 ###Project Summary
 This is a C++ game loop based on [deWiTTERS' game loop](http://www.koonsolo.com/news/dewitters-gameloop/).
-It provides a quick-to-implement template for general game development applications.
+It provides an easy-to-implement template for general game development applications.

 ###License